Physalis or Peruvian groundcherry is a plant that offers cute, tasty fruits.

 Once properly settled in, physalis requires little care.

-Adding tomato plant fertilizer with the same doses as might be written on the packaging will enhance your physalis’ growth.
+Adding tomato plant fertilizer with the same doses as the packaging label shows will enhance your physalis’ growth.

-At the end of the growing season, to speed fruit ripening, it’s possible to pinch the head off stems to focus all the sap on the fruits.
+At the end of the growing season, you can speed up fruit ripening.
+Simply pinch the head off stems to focus all the sap on the fruits.

-Although it isn’t often visited by parasites and diseases, physalis might occasionally show signs of:
+Although it isn’t often under attack by parasites and diseases, physalis might occasionally show signs of:

 - Aphids – leaves lose their original color and curl themselves into tube shapes